sami-alaloosi/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+A stateful component is dependent on it's state object and can change it's own state.
+The component re-renders based on changes to it's state, and may pass down properties of it's state to child components as properties on a props object.

 2. Describe the different phases of the component lifecycle.

+Each component in React has a lifecycle which you can monitor and manipulate during its three main phases.
+The three phases are: Mounting, Updating, and Unmounting.

+Mounting is the phase of the react lifecycle that comes after the initialization is completed.

+Updating is a phase where the state and properties populated at the time of initialization are changed if required after some user events.

+ Unmounting is the last phase in the component lifecycle and in this phase, a component is detached from the DOM container.

 3. Demonstrate an understanding of class component lifecycle methods.

+look at the second question answer

 4. Define stateful logic.

+Stateful logic is any code that uses state, but in the case of hooks I would define it as a behaviour created with the use of one or more hooks.

 5. Describe how to test a React component with React Testing Library.

+1.Creating an Integration Test Suite File
+2.Importing Dependencies in the Test File
+3.Setting up The Test Suite

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.